 In terms of technology, we have found the Macintosh operating system to be less susceptible to viruses and malware.
 Also, by focusing on one platform (several models of MacBooks and the later versions of the Mac OS), we can improve the depth of our technical support and repair service.
 Providing similar support to all types of Windows laptops and versions of Windows operating systems is more difficult (mostly due to variations in hardware and software).

 Unfortunately, the iPad models currently available are not academically viable for the requirements of our courses. iPads lack the capability to support several fundamental programs that are necessary for course work, and they would put students at an educational disadvantage if they cannot fully engage in the academic experience the teacher has laid out for the course.

 How does the HS 1:1 compare with the MS 1:1 program?

 The key difference is that the laptops are family-owned instead of school-owned.
 This means that the laptops are not turned in for the summer, and students are local administrators and can install software of their choice.
 It also means that one computer can be used to serve both home and school needs, and that students have a larger responsibility to care for their own computers.

 What software is provided, and will families need to buy additional software?

-ASL provides licenses and installation software for Microsoft Office 365, Geometer’s Sketchpad, Vernier LoggerPro and Clam AV anti-virus software.
-ASL is working on ways to deliver specific applications and licenses (such as Adobe InDesign) for students to use on their own computers.
+ASL provides licenses and installation software for Microsoft Office 365, Adobe CC, Geometer’s Sketchpad and Vernier LoggerPro.
+ASL is working on ways to deliver specific applications and licenses for students to use on their own computers.

 A number of important applications used by ASL are web-based (Haiku, Google Suite for Education, Veracross, WordPress, PearDeck and others), and they do not require software installs or purchased licenses.
 At this point, there are no anticipated applications that will need to be purchased by families for the program.